wbosley/Scheduler/README.md

 <img src="Images/setDomain3.png" width = "700">

-Next, add http://localhost:8000 as an authrorised JavaScript origin by typing it into the URL box, which can be seen in the image above, and saving your changes.
+Next, add http://localhost:8000 as an authorised JavaScript origin by typing it into the URL box, and saving your changes.
+This can be seen in the image above.